When to stop bathing kids together? Or with a parent? Expert Advice & Tips

 What if they are bathing with someone else’s child?

-The safest way to handle children from different families bathing together is to always have parental permission first.
+The safest way to handle children from different families bathing together is always to have parental permission first.

 Or if they are sleeping over at your house, check that the parents are okay with the children bathing together.